-Deadline approaching: Cfp IAMCR Environment, Science and Risk Communication
+Deadline approaching: CfP IAMCR Environment, Science and Risk Communication 2016 Leicester

-The Environment, Science and Risk Communication Working Group invites submissions of abstracts for papers for the 2015 IAMCR conference to be held from July 12-16 July, 2015 at Université du Québec à Montréal (UQAM), Montreal, Canada.
+The IAMCR Environment, Science and Risk Communication Working Group invites submissions of abstracts for papers for the 2016 IAMCR conference to be held from July 27-31 July, 2016 at the University of Leicester in the UK.
+The deadline for submissions is February 15, 2016.

-Key themes for the Montreal sessions of the Working Group will include:
+Key themes for the Leicester sessions of the Working Group will include:

 - Media and democratic debate and citizenship in risk politics